 The region that comprises the current state of J&K has been a cultural, religious and political crossroads for millennia.
-There is archaeological evidence that the area around Jammu, whose name appears in the Mahabharata, was part of the Harappan civilization, based in the Indus Valley, one of the oldest in the world.
+There is archeological evidence that the area around Jammu, whose name appears in the Mahabharata, was part of the Harappan civilization, based in the Indus Valley, one of the oldest in the world.
 Remains of other powerful kingdoms, such as those of the Mauryas and Guptas, have also been found near the city, although the foundation of Jammu itself is credited to the Raja Jambu Lochan in the late fourteenth century.
-It later fell under the control of the Sikhs but after their defeat by the British in 1846 it became part of the Hindu Dogra dynasty in the mid-nineteenth century.
-Indeed the majority of its people still identify themselves as Dogras and speak the Dogri dialect.
+It later fell under the control of the Sikhs but after their defeat by the British in 1846, became part of the Hindu Dogra dynasty in the mid-nineteenth century.
+The majority of its people still identify themselves as Dogras and speak the Dogri dialect.

 The first inhabitants of Ladakh are thought to have been a mixture of nomadic herdsmen from the Tibetan plateau and a small contingent of early Buddhist refugees from northern India called the Mons, joined in the fourth or fifth century by the Indo-Aryan Dards, who introduced irrigation and settled agriculture.
 The first independent kingdom in the region was established in the ninth century by the maverick nobleman Nyima Gon, at around the same time as Buddhism was first disseminated by the wandering sage-apostles such as Padmasambhava (alias Guru Rinpoche).
 This was followed by the Second Spreading, among whose key proselytizers was the “Great Translator” Rinchen Zangpo.